Data Driven Web Design: How to Build Better-Performing B2B Websites

 Usability testing tools: Usability testing allows you to test how well users are able to navigate your website and perform tasks (such as searching for information) on a finished website or prototype.

-Usability tests can be conducted in person or remotely using third-party software.
 You can also set up tasks for users to perform without a moderator (and view a recording of the session later), or you can watch users interact with a site in real time (a moderated test.)

 Usability testing is great for identifying weaknesses in an existing design.